postmannen/postmannen.github.io/cv/README.md

 #### Some more examples of my projects and ideas are mentioned below

-- Async management of servers/endpoints using Nats where everything is done with passing messages and concurrent.
-[Steward](https://github.com/postmannen/steward)
+- Async management of servers/endpoints using Nats where everything is done with passing messages and concurrent. [ctrl](https://github.com/postmannen/ctrl)

-- CTRL, async fleet manager.
-The original repository of Steward were made private, and CTRL is the continuation of honing that idea on my own [CTRL](https://github.com/postmannen/ctrl).

-- Traffic sniffer who lets you know what your computer communicated with, and how much data transfered. [trafficmonitor](https://github.com/RaaLabs/trafficmonitor)
+- Traffic sniffer who lets you know what your computer actually communicates with, protocols in use, and more. [trafficmonitor](https://github.com/postmannen/trafficmonitor)

 - Driver for Parrot drones. [parrot](https://github.com/postmannen/parrot)